The Art of Drowning (album): Release

 The Art of Drowning was released in September 2000, through Nitro Records.
 In November, the band supported Rancid on their tour of the US.
 The lead single, "The Days of the Phoenix", experienced moderate airplay on modern rock stations, the most notable being KROQ-FM.
 A music video was released for the song, directed by Marc Webb.
 "Wester" was released in the form of a promotional single.
 In March 2001, the band toured across Canada with Death by Stereo, Catch 22, Ann Beretta, and Rise Against.
 "The Days of the Phoenix" was released as an EP in May 2001, to coincide with some UK shows; it included "Wester", and the outtake "A Winter's Tale".
 Between June and August 2001, the group performed on the Warped Tour.
-Following the September 11 attacks, the band were stuck in Japan for a time due to a air-travel lockdown in the US.
+Following the September 11 attacks, the band were stuck in Japan for a time due to an air-travel lockdown in the US.
 As a result of this, the first half of the band's headlining US tour were postponed to November.
 In November 2002, the album was included as part of a vinyl box of the band's albums on Nitro Records.